DrexelTriangle/triangledesk/USAGE.md

   - Members: EIC and Managing Editor
   - Just one `Final Review` stage.
 EIC and Managing Editor do their edits and accept/deny everyone else's edits
 - Published (not an actual desk)
-  - Goes to wordpress, needs to be scheduled manually by someone, can be IT Director, or Visual Editor since they have to put in photos right at the end
+  - Goes to wordpress, needs to be scheduled manually by someone, can be IT Director(s), or Visual Editor(s) since they have to put in photos at some point anyways.

-## Editing an article
+# Editing an article
+Every content item has a set of fields you can fill out.
+At the Triangle, we have three types of content items:

+## Standard article
 - Sluglines are just for internal use while the article is in Superdesk
 - Headlines are the actual title
 - You can put in any author name you want, it won't check against any list like Wordpress used to